CNN says Trump to appear in New Hampshire town hall

 The event will be held May 10 at St. Anselm College.
 Trump will take questions from New Hampshire Republicans and voters who plan to participate in the 2024 presidential primary, the network said.

 “CNN This Morning” anchor Kaitlan Collins will moderate.
-There was no immediate word on when the event will be broadcast.
+The event will be broadcast at 9 p.m.
+Eastern time.

 While president, Trump made CNN one of his favorite targets for criticism.
 Scheduling the event for CNN indicates that he’s trying to reach beyond Republican voters; he’s done interviews on Fox News over the past several weeks.